 The encryption process is completely transparent for users.
 It takes place automatically when the files are created or saved.
 These files are also decrypted transparently when their data is read.
 This process is performed by a filter driver that is integrated in the file system on a Windows computer.
 As of version 4.0.0, conpal LAN Crypt offers for the first time the option of performing the file encryption using a future-proof mini filter driver.
-This modern file filter driver will completely replace the legacy file filter driver in future that was part of all previous installations.
-During installation, conpal LAN Crypt from version 4.0.0 offers the choice of both file filter drivers.
-The set file filter driver can be changed at any time on the client.
-If you change the file filter driver, you have to restart the client computer afterwards.
-After restarting the computer, all encryption and decryption functions then take place with the currently activated file filter driver.
+This modern file filter driver from version 4.1.0 now completely replaces the legacy file filter driver, which was part of all previous installations.

+Note: As of version 4.1.0, conpal LAN Crypt Client no longer contains a legacy filter driver.
+However, earlier conpal LAN Crypt Clients using the legacy filter driver are still supported for compatibility reasons.

 The conpal LAN Crypt filter driver works in a similar fashion to a virus scanner: it identifies which files are to be accessed and performs the appropriate encryption or decryption operation on them.
 Whenever a user moves a file into a trusted directory, the file is encrypted on that user's computer, and each time another trusted user, who is a member of the same group, reads the file from this directory, it is transferred to this user in encrypted form.
 The file is not decrypted until it reaches the target computer, where the user can change it.
 Then it is encrypted again before being returned to the encrypted directory.